Military moving operations beyond Hama to include Abukamal and Deir ez-Zor, pushing up the death toll along the way.

-Turkish President Abdullah Gul expressed “shock” over Syrian security forces’ use of heavy weapons, including tanks, to quell civilian protests in the central Syrian city of Hama.
+Abdullah Gul, the Turkish President, expressed “shock” over Syrian security forces’ use of heavy weapons, including tanks, to quell civilian protests in the central Syrian city of Hama.

 “The recent developments in Syria have deepened our already existing concerns,” Gul said.
 “The footage from yesterday’s events has horrified us.”

 The European Union also condemned the latest violence and expanded its sanctions against Syria on Monday, imposing asset freezes and travel bans against five more military and government officials.

 The EU decision brings the number of individuals targeted by the EU to 35, including President Bashar al-Assad.

 Four government entities are also on the list.
 The EU said it would release the names of the new additions to the list on Tuesday.